 The proceeding centuries show tumultuous change, change, and more change with Greek state rule, Roman rule, Slavic settlement, Byzantine rulering Greek Constantinople, various rebellious uprisings, and defeats Ottoman rule.
 Change continued with Bulgaria coming under Russian communism following WWII and the preceding 45 years, until the collapse in 1989.
 In 2004 Bulgaria joined NATO and later joined the EU; however, it retained its national currency – Bulgarian Lev.

 With the many changes between friends and foe, Plovdiv is now home to a cultural mix leftover by the various ruling occupations.
-Today the cities charm, open public parklands, and a blend of Empire-ruled architecture throughout its historic past contribute to the cities prosperity.
+Today, the city’s charm, open public parklands, and a blend of Empire-ruled architecture throughout its historic past contribute to the city’s prosperity.

 With its unique mix of cobbled stoned streets, Plovdiv Old Town, lined with 150-year-old beautifully restored, painted residences, and its well preserved Roman Ancient Stadium, together with Dzhumaya Mosque, oozes a charming, charismatic, and calming feel.